Data Mesh: a Systematic Gray Literature Review

 \item[Organizational Change Management.]
 As discussed in \Cref{lacap-ra}, data mesh introduces a set of new roles and responsibilities for teams and individuals in an organization.
 In particular, the responsibilities of domain data are shifted closer to decentralized autonomous domain teams.
-Hence, for organizations that use centralized operating models and organizational designs, embarking data mesh journey may require a significant organizational change (in addition to technological changes).
-Data mesh can also significantly impact the existing data management and governance processes and practices in an organization.
-Thus, more studies are necessary to understand the organizational impacts of data mesh, the barriers to the adoption of data mesh, and to create guidelines and frameworks to perform and manage required organizational changes~\cite{S2,S16,S28,S33,S35,S61,S87}.
+Hence, for organizations that use centralized operating models and organizational designs, embarking on a data mesh journey may require a significant organizational change (in addition to technological changes).
+Data mesh can also significantly impact an organization's existing data management and governance processes and practices.
+Thus, more studies are necessary to understand the organizational impacts of data mesh and the barriers to the adoption of data mesh, as well as to create guidelines and frameworks to perform and manage required organizational changes~\cite{S2,S16,S28,S33,S35,S61,S87}.
 The research on migrating on-premise systems to the cloud and legacy applications to microservices has also studied organizational challenges and potential solutions for them~\cite{gholami2016cloud,MSOrg}.
 Further research could also help to understand and address the organizational challenges in data mesh transition. \end{description}